Payment Policy

 Fire Safety Policy

-All students, parents/guardians and visitors should familiarise themselves with fire exits when they visit the hall.
 In the event of an evacuation on sound of the fire alarm or if instructed to evacuate the teacher will evacuate students from the class to the nearest fire exit and meeting point.
 Everyone should ensure fire exits are kept clear at all times incase of emergency evacuation taking place quickly but calmly.